-- Researches, develops, recommends and implements plans to meet established goals for environmental utilization programs or program elements to include biosolids, water reuse and energy conversion; develops and recommends associated program policies and operating and administrative procedures; participates in development of program designs; develops annual work program and schedule; plans, organizes and implements work activities to meet established overall watershed program goals and objectives.
+- Researches, develops, and recommends program priorities; implements plans to meet established goals for environmental utilization programs or program elements to include biosolids, water reuse and energy conversion; develops and recommends associated program policies and operating and administrative procedures; participates in development of program designs; develops annual work program and schedule; plans, organizes and implements work activities to meet established overall program goals and objectives.

 - Reviews, researches and reports on federal, state and local laws, regulations, rules, compliance orders and court decisions relating to environmental protection issues; recommends policy and procedure changes to comply with environmental regulations; reviews and evaluates impact of federal and state standards and requirements on department operations and activities; works with representatives of regulatory agencies to resolve technical and compliance issues and to explain program activities and objectives; ensures compliance with all applicable regulatory rules and regulations; serves as a liaison with regulatory agencies.